HomeSecExplorer/Proxmox-Hardening-Guide/docs/pve8-hardening-guide.md

 **Level 1**

 **Description**\
 Guarantees access to the **Enterprise update repository**, long-term maintenance fixes, and official vendor support.
-Many regulated environments require proof of active vendor maintenance for all production systems.
+This is an **operational** control for maintainability and compliance evidence in regulated environments.
+It is **not** a security hardening control on its own.

 **Measures**